-See "Dynamic Volume" in "Source Setup" (→ page 52).
+See "Dynamic Volume" in "Source Setup" (→ page 59).

-- These technologies can be used when all the following conditions are met: - Room Correction and Speaker Setup is completed.
-Note that "Audyssey" requires the "Audyssey MultEQ XT Full Calibration" method. - Any listening mode other than Direct or Pure Audio is selected. - A pair of headphones is not connected. - multichannel analog input is not selected. - The setting is stored individually for each input selector. - "Dynamic EQ" and "Dynamic Volume" cannot be selected when any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes". - When "Dynamic EQ" is set to "On" or "Dynamic Volume" is set to anything else than "Off", "Dolby Volume" will be switched to "Off".
+- · These technologies can be used when all the following conditions are met: - Room Correction and Speaker Setup is completed.
+Note that "Audyssey" requires the "Audyssey MultEQ XT32 Full Calibration" method. - Any listening mode other than Direct or Pure Audio is selected. - A pair of headphones is not connected. - multichannel analog input is not selected. - Speakers B is not being used. - The setting is stored individually for each input selector. - "Dynamic EQ" and "Dynamic Volume" cannot be selected when any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes" ( $\rightarrow$ page 55). - When "Dynamic EQ" is set to "On" or "Dynamic Volume" is set to anything else than "Off", "Dolby Volume" will be switched to "Off". - · When "Sound Program" is enabled, the setting must be made with the "Sound Program Edit".